Employer Refuses Early Conciliation

 • It has more flexible outcomes: the potential outcomes available to the parties when using early conciliation are much wider than those available before the employment tribunal, for example, the provision of a reference or even an apology.

 There are generally few drawbacks when it comes to early conciliation.
 This is because this process is designed to facilitate settlement, rather than restrict or pressure the parties in any way.
 However, there is no guarantee of success, where a tribunal claim may still be issued, especially if the employee has unrealistic expectations of settlement terms.
-Additionally, because of the number of disputes that ACAS are asked to deal with, the 6-week window within which early conciliation can take place may be shortened by any delays.
+Also, because of the number of disputes that ACAS are asked to deal with, the 6-week window within which early conciliation can take place may be shortened by any delays.
 Employers are advised to take professional advice to ensure they act in their best legal interests when dealing with a workplace dispute.

 Do employers have to participate in early conciliation?